deepaksood619/deepaksood619.github.io/docs/decentralized-applications/ethereum/05-accounts.md

 This prevents malicious actors from broadcasting fake transactions because you can always verify the sender of a transaction.

 If Alice wants to send ether from her own account to Bob’s account, Alice needs to create a transaction request and send it out to the network for verification.
 Ethereum’s usage of public-key cryptography ensures that Alice can prove that she originally initiated the transaction request.
-Without cryptographic mechanisms, a malicious adversary Eve could simply publicly broadcast a request that looks something like “send 5 ETH from Alice’s account to Eve’s account,” and no one would be able to verify that it didn’t come from Alice.
+Without cryptographic mechanisms, a malicious adversary Eve could simply publicly broadcast a request that looks something like "send 5 ETH from Alice’s account to Eve’s account," and no one would be able to verify that it didn’t come from Alice.

 ## Account creation